 Other ways to get help

 A GP may be able to treat you.

 Ask your GP surgery for an urgent appointment.

 It's easy to catch chickenpox

 You can catch chickenpox by being in the same room as someone with it.
-It's also spread by touching clothes or bedding that has fluid from the blisters on them.
+It's also spread by touching things that have fluid from the blisters on them.

-Chickenpox is infectious from 2 days before the spots appear, until they have all crusted over – usually 5 days after they first appeared.
+You can spread chickenpox to other people from 2 days before your spots appear until they have all formed scabs – usually 5 days after your spots appeared.

-How soon you get symptoms after coming into contact with chickenpox
+How soon you get symptoms after catching chickenpox

 Chickenpox in pregnancy

 Most people get chickenpox during childhood, so it's rare to get chickenpox when you're pregnant.